Technical illustration background

 Settings:

-- Fill Direction: Sets the vertical packing priority (
+• Fill Direction: Sets the vertical packing priority (Top-Down or Bottom-Up).

-- Outer Padding OFF: Disables container edge padding.
+• Outer Pad Off: Disables container edge padding.

 Shape Respect Layout